AdyGCode/SaaS-BED-Notes/Session-04/S04-Portfolio-Work.md

 Before securing the API we require the core API features to be developed and tested.

+> **Note**: Links within the document may not fully function, this is due to differences between Obsidian, GitHub and other applications.

 ## Before Commencing

 Before commencing you will need to do the following:

-- Create a new empty private GitHUb (or equivalent) repository
+- Create a new empty private GitHub (or equivalent) repository
-	- Ensure that the repository does NOT have a ReadMe.md, .gitignore, License or any other files.
+	- Ensure that the repository does **NOT** have a `ReadMe.md`, `.gitignore`, `License` or any other files.
 	- Details are shown in the [Version Control Requirements section](#Version%20Control%20Requirements).
 - Create a new GitHub Project
 	- The style will be a basic "Kanban".